jbwalm/LightSpeed-Image-Deleter/README.md

 Remove all screenshots and replace them as required, although this should mostly not be required.
 The only change required is the beginning go to url function.

+This could also be extended further with Docker Cloud.